-I help people catch the exact moment they overthink, react, or shut down…
+I help people catch themselves in the exact moment they overthink, react, or shut down… before it costs them.

-We’re giving it away in small reactions all day long.
-And It’s not what happens…it’s what starts happening inside you after.
+They give it away in small reactions all day long.

 What I help people do